 It remains to be seen whether the remaining part, about the good impact that publicity may have, will come true.

 The increase in the number of daily visits to the web page is remarkable.
 After having been read for years by from four to 21 visitors a day (each remaining on the page on average for a little over eight minutes), the number of daily visits increased to 95 (Dec.
 13), then to 1,110 (Dec.
 14, the day Lisa McShine sent her complaint), after which it fell off to 556 (Dec.
 15), and to 310 (Dec.
 16), with the average time each visitor remained at the page still being a little more than eight minutes — enough time for most to have read all of the page.

-The conclusion is inevitable, there is no such thing as bad publicity.
+The conclusion is inevitable and unavoidable, there is no such thing as bad publicity.

 P.S.
 2019 04 30: Looking at this page once more, I cannot escape the impression that Lisa McShine’s complaint had been motivated by her impression that I had blamed Project Gutenberg for the bowdlerization in the version of the translation they had chosen for publication.

 There had been no intention on my part to do so, wherefore I did not.
 My critique aimed at nothing other than the fact that Project Gutenberg had chosen to publish a bowdlerized translation of Dr. Heinrich Hoffmann’s book, Der Struwwelpeter.